junglesta/wherenodoctor/_posts/2016-01-02-about-this-guide-book.md

 1919 Addison St., #304 Berkeley, California 94704 USA

 www.hesperian.org

-Copyright © 1977, 1992, 2013, 2015 by Hesperian
+Copyright © 1977, 1992, 2013, 2015 by Hesperian.

-First English edition: October 1977, Revised English edition: May 1992, Fourteenth printing: September 2015

-The original English version of this book was produced in 1977 as a revised translation of the Spanish edition, **Donde no hay doctor**.
+First English edition: October 1977, Revised English edition: May 1992, Fourteenth printing: September 2015.
+The original English version of this book was produced in 1977 as a revised translation of the Spanish edition, _Donde no hay doctor_.

 ### Open Copyright License